 9961 George IV Antique Silver Tray

 A magnificent antique sterling silver tea tray with a shaped scrolling shell border and twin side handles.
 Large size.
-To the centre is an engraved armorial with the motto “Ventus Secundet”.
+To the centre is an engraved armorial with the motto “Ventus Secundet” meaning “The wind will help”.
 Weight 2610 grams, 146 troy ounces.
 Spread across the handles 68.5cm.
 Length 59cm.
 Depth 46cm.
 London 1824.
 Maker John Wakefield.

-A large and imposing sterling silver tureen with matching cover.
+A large and impressive Scottish silver tureen with matching cover.
 Excellent size for serving soup, casseroles and vegetables.
-Oval bellied shape with twin side handles, stunningly shaped feet and cast silver lid handle.
-Hand engraved to the front is a large armorial with the matching elephant crest to the lid.
+Attractive oval bellied shape with twin side handles, stunningly shaped feet and cast silver lid handle.
+Hand engraved to the front is a large armorial with crest and motto, all within a decorative expansive cartouche.
 Heavy gauge silver.
 Good colour.
-Weight 3433 grams, 110.3 troy ounces.
-Spread across handles 40.5cm.
-Length 31cm.
-Width 24cm.
+There is a large presentation inscription to the reverse side.
+Weight 2604 grams, 83.7 troy oz.
+Spread across handles 36.5cm.
 Height 24cm.
-London 1824.
-Maker Samuel Davenport.
+Glasgow 1835.
+Maker George Innes.